 Our new multi-disciplinary allied health/support team was installed in January, with a focus on early intervention.
 Leading the way for how Independent Schools support students and families, it consists of a social worker, psychologist, occupational therapist, chaplain and Defence Schools Mentor.
 We also appointed a Student Support and Development Coordinator (P – 12) to commence in 2022.

 A school that fosters meaningful, positive relationships and a sense of belonging for all.
 A community of confident, healthy and resilient students and staff, who are able to thrive in all aspects of school life and beyond.
 Strong partnerships with families to develop health and wellbeing of students.

-Focus Area 1: Building relational capital within a Christian school.
+Focus Area 2: Building staff wellbeing capital within a Christian school.

 - Implement a group development program that helps foster a professional climate, which optimises the health and wellbeing of all staff.

 - Grow the social capital of staff to enhance staff wellbeing.